autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

   repeat while (Is finished looping prepare phase metrics) is (FALSE)

 if (Is found a valid path) then (yes)
-  :Return first valid path;
+  #Orange:Return first valid path;
   stop
 else (no)
 endif

-:Return prev approved path;
+#LightPink:Return prev approved path;
 stop

 @enduml